 It’s time to be honest with your performance.
 A high-performing sales team expects to be busy.
 However, it is also crucial to find the time to take a step back and reflect on the past year.

-As a sales leader, taking stock of success and failure is vital to set your team up for success over the next 12 months.
+As a sales leader, closing out the year and taking stock of success and failure is vital to set your team up for success over the next 12 months.
 To do so, we need to leave our excuses at the door and not place blame on: